Android-PowerUser/Windroid_11/README.md

 # Download link von OS

 ```
+press [Enter] (in your keyboard) and then accept the storage permission.

 Windroid 11 is based on the Linux kernel that is preinstalled on every Android.